jackindisguise/final-fantasy-vii-catalog/scene/split/README.md

-This folder contains the separated English and Japanese dialogue of the scenes in the game.
+These folders contains the separated English and Japanese dialogue of the scenes in the game.